velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 We round another corner, and the ascender shaft is in sight.
 One obstacle left.

-The gateway guard claps her hand to her heart again as we approach, rising from her seat, but her eyes furrow at the sight of my accomplice.
+The gateway guard claps her hand to her heart again as we approach, rising from her seat, but her eyebrows furrow at the sight of my accomplice.
 "Evening, again, Dame Raven.
 Ah, er—"

 "My idiot apprentice," I return quickly.
 "Open the gates, woman."